• Skip to primary navigation

 Ingredients

-• 1 cup avocado oil or any neutral tasting oil
+• 1 cup vegetable oil or any neutral oil

 Instructions

-• On a clean working surface, lay out a sheet of roasted seaweed, rough side up.
+• On a clean working surface, lay out a sheet of roasted seaweed rough side up.
+Evenly sprinkle salt, garlic powder, onion powder and sesame seeds on top of the seaweed.

 • Using clean kitchen scissors cut each sheet into equal sized triangles.

-• Transfer chips to a cooling rack to drain excess oil (excess oil will create soggy chips).
-Season with salt to taste and sesame seeds.
+• Transfer fried chips to a wire rack to drain off excess oil and season with more salt to taste if needed.
 Enjoy!

 Notes